thybag/PJAX-Standalone/readme.md

 		'complete': function(){console.log("done!");},
 	});

+In addition to the callbacks the following options can also be provided to PJAX connect.

+* useClass - string - Apply PJAX only to links with the provided class.
+* parseLinksOnload - true|false - Make links in loaded pages use PJAX.
+Enabled by default..

-### Use PJAX-Standalone programmatically
+### Using PJAX-Standalone programmatically

 You can invoke a pjax page load programmitcally by calling the pjax.invoke() method.
 At minimum the pjax invoke method must be given a url and container attribute.
-It can also be provided with a title and any callback you wish to use.
+It can also be provided with a title, parseLinksOnload setting and any callbacks you wish to use.

 	pjax.invoke({url:'page1.php', 'container': 'content'});